KshitijKapoor8/Giftin/README.md

+Demo link (in case of technical failure):  https://youtu.be/9AQrwnR9xgw

+Hi!
+The readme on the github is a better source for our project information, so it will display our project better.

 ### What our website does

 Welcome to Giftin', a novel new platform in which users can view exactly what other users want and manage their own wishlists.